mainajamesM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 All your code should be in the main function a C program that prints the size of various types on the computer it is compiled and run on.

+ program that prints all single digit numbers of base 10 starting from 0, followed by a new line